2 DataFrames

 dtype='<U5')

-The result is an array rather than a Series because Series a Pandas class, but Pandas will take care of converting arrays to Series as needed.
+The result is an array rather than a Series because where() is NumPy and Series is a Pandas class, but Pandas will take care of converting arrays to Series as needed.

 Our rules for has_income are: